ADACS-Australia/PyFHD/docs/source/develop/contribution_guide.md

     h5_save_dict['vis_auto'] = vis_auto
     h5_save_dict['auto_tile_i'] = sav_dict['auto_tile_i']

+    # This function was made specifically for PyFHD but you could probably use it elsewhere
     save(before_file, h5_save_dict, "before_file")

+    # This seems like it does one return but with the power of fixtures each time we run a test it will get fed
+    # with the tag, run and data_dir to check the required file exists.
     return before_file

 # Same as the before_file fixture, except we're taking the the after files